isahaqabdullah/Kronos_Penaltytracking/README.md

-# Kronos Penalty Tracking System
+# Racelith Penalty Tracking System

 A full-stack race control and penalty management system built for Dubai Kartdrome to streamline endurance event operations.
 The system enables live tracking of infringements, penalties, and race sessions, complete with real-time WebSocket updates, multi-session database handling, and intuitive dashboards for race officials.